MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/debugging-in-xamarin-ios.md

 ---
-title: "Debugging"
+title: "Debugging Xamarin.iOS Apps"
-description: "Xamarin.iOS applications can be debugged with the built-in debugger in Visual Studio for Mac or Visual Studio." ms.prod: xamarin ms.assetid: 05460010-99E1-DC38-F855-2D691EF54484 ms.technology: xamarin-ios
+description: "This document describes how to use the debugger in Visual Studio for Mac or Visual Studio 2017 to debug a Xamarin.iOS application, including setting breakpoints, wireless debugging, and more." ms.prod: xamarin ms.assetid: 05460010-99E1-DC38-F855-2D691EF54484 ms.technology: xamarin-ios